*All figures taken from Revenue Tobacco Surveys 2010-19

 - Illicit Whites – Cigarettes commonly produced legitimately for export by small tobacco manufacturers throughout the world but illegally smuggled in to Ireland.
 The majority of products found in Ireland has originated from countries such as Singapore, Vietnam and the UAE.

 Recent regulation passed by the Government saw the introduction of a minimum pack size of RYO tobacco of 30g which will cost an average of €15.
 The illicit trade in counterfeit RYO products is booming and a 50g pouch of illegal RYO tobacco (usually counterfeit) can be purchased for as little as €10.
 Up until recently, consumers were able to purchase genuine packs of 9g RYO for €3.90.
 The number of illicit RYO pouches has jumped dramatically from 9% in 2016 to 21% in 2017.
-The number of NIDP packs also jumped significantly from 3% in 2016 to 7% in 2018, accounting for 28% of the market.
+The 2019 survey found that 12% of RYO packs held by smokers surveyed are illegal and that a further 7% are legal Non-Irish Duty Paid.

 Sourcing and smuggling illegal tobacco products